 Get by car to the Muzzerone refuge, taking its name from the shining white cliff wall overhanging on the sea.
 The Refuge is a little oasis of beauty giving shade and refreshments to trekking lovers.
 Sitting at the tables of the “Rifugio” the view on the Portovenere Castle and Saint Peter’s Church, as well as on the Palmaria and Tino Islands is almost perfect.
 And when you start your walk down to Portovenere, step by step you will have the chance to slowly embrace the poetry offered by the Gulf of Poets, the Byron Grotto, and the Cinque Terre coastline, understand the magnificence of its beauty together with your loved one.

-Only problem, the way back: be prepared for a steep way back.
+Only problem be prepared for a steep way back.